Things We Didn't Think Could Happen in America - 3.22

 We know it.

-They're making billions they have an obligation especially to protect all the people that use their applications, their websites, etc.
+They have an obligation, especially to protect all the people that use their applications, their websites, etc.

-Let me play for you what Zuckerberg said that we'll get your reaction on the other side of this.
+Let me play for you what Zuckerberg said, then we'll get your reaction on the other side of this.

-Lawmakers in the United States uh and the UK are asking you to testify.
+Lawmakers in the United States and the UK are asking you to testify.

 Everybody wants you to show up.

-Right we see a small slice of activity um on Facebook but if it but Congress gets to you know have have access to the information across Facebook and all other companies and the intelligence community and everything.
+We see a small slice of activity on Facebook, but Congress gets to have access to the information across Facebook and all other companies and the intelligence community and everything.

-So what we try to do is send the person at Facebook um who will have the most knowledge about what um Congress is trying to learn.
+So what we try to do is send the person at Facebook who will have the most knowledge about what Congress is trying to learn.

 So if that's me, then I am happy to go.

-What what I think we found so far is that typically there are people whose whole job is focused on an area but I would imagine at some point that um that there will be a topic where I am the sole authority on and it will make sense for me to do it.
+But I would imagine at some point that there will be a topic where I am the sole authority on and it will make sense for me to do it.

 And I'd be happy to do it at that point.